 Contribution includes additional NUTs for TRAIL_N and STSA_N, for non-reference, but didn’t clearly define what its behavior should be.

 BoG recommends to adopt, with the removal of the TRAIL_N and STSA_N and VPS values, which will be further studied, to be reflected –v2 version.

+Further discussed following track review.

+The following changes were implemented in version 2 of the contribution: